-About 180,000 people are owed refunds going back to 2004 and should receive claim forms in the next 30 days, the agency said.
-The BMV admitted the excise tax overcharges last month and said they resulted from vehicles being improperly classified when they were registered.
+The agency acknowledged the excise tax overcharges in September and said they resulted from vehicles being improperly classified when they were registered.

-The BMV last year settled a separate class-action lawsuit accusing the agency of overcharging customers by $30 million.
+The BMV last year settled a class-action lawsuit that accused the agency of overcharging customers by $30 million.
 More than 4.5 million Indiana drivers were refunded $3.50 to $15 as part of the settlement.